oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-04-artifactlocation-object.md

 `artifactLocation` objects **MAY** represent both deterministic and non-deterministic URIs.
 In either case, the `uri` property ([sec](#uri-property)) **SHOULD** be deterministic, either because it is a deterministic relative reference (for example, the relative path to a file from the root of the directory tree containing the analyzed source code) or because it is an absolute URI.
 If the URI is non-deterministic, the `uriBaseId` property ([sec](#uribaseid-property)) **SHOULD** capture the non-deterministic portion of the URI, for example, the absolute path to the root of the directory tree containing the analyzed source code.

-> EXAMPLE: In this example, the location of a result detected by a tool is specified by a relative reference together with a `uriBaseId` that specifies the root of the source code enlistment.
+> EXAMPLE 1: In this example, the location of a result detected by a tool is specified by a relative reference together with a `uriBaseId` that specifies the root of the source code enlistment.
 >
 > ```json
 > {                                                # A run object (§3.14).